 Maintaining routine and structure following a traumatic incident or event will help your child to feel a sense of control and normality.
 Avoid making sudden or drastic changes to home and school-life, as this could cause your child further stress and anxiety.

-Ensure that teachers and other people involved in your child’s care and day-to-day life are aware of your child’s trauma and their experience, so that they too can offer support and will be aware of any changes in your child’s behaviour.
+It may be useful for teachers and other people involved in your child’s care and day-to-day life, to be made aware of your child’s experience of trauma, so that they can offer support and will be aware of any changes in your child’s behaviour.

 If your child has suffered a traumatic event, and the distressing thoughts and feelings surrounding this have not started to reduce after about four weeks, then you should visit a GP to discuss your concerns.
 A GP can help to ensure that the right support for your child is put in place, as well as discussing any stress or worries that you may be experiencing yourself.

 You may also find the information in this leaflet helpful: NHS Info around Trauma